multani/gcp-changelog/data/services/alloydb-for-postgresql.md

 ## 2025-07-14

+### Feature

+You can now create an AlloyDB instance with a specific IP address range using the Google Cloud CLI, Terraform, or REST API.
+You can also override IP address range allocations configured during cluster creation.
+For more information, see [Create an instance with a specific IP address range](https://cloud.google.com/alloydb/docs/cluster-create#ip-instance).
+This feature is generally available [GA](https://cloud.google.com/products#product-launch-stages).

 ### Announcement

 The [AlloyDB Omni Kubernetes operator](/alloydb/omni/current/docs/deploy-kubernetes) version 1.5.0 is generally available ([GA](https://cloud.google.com/products#product-launch-stages)) and includes the following features and bug fixes: